NaturalGIS/mapping_ecosystem_services/README.md

 **References:**

-This plugin was developed within the University of Évora (Portugal) within the project "*New tools for monitoring ecosystems services in traditional Alentejo production systems under intensification*" (ALT20-03-0145-FEDER-000008), co-funded by Alentejo 2020, Portugal 2020 and European Fund for Regional Development.
+This plugin was developed at the University of Évora (Portugal) within the project "*New tools for monitoring ecosystems services in traditional Alentejo production systems under intensification*" (ALT20-03-0145-FEDER-000008), co-funded by Alentejo 2020, Portugal 2020 and European Fund for Regional Development.